Don't have Hosting or WordPress yet?

 Content Creation & Page Builders

-The content editor that comes with WordPress is called the Block Editor or Gutenburg (originally its internal name).
+The content editor, or page builder, that comes with WordPress is called the Block Editor (its internal name was Gutenberg).
 WordPress provides an excellent guide to using the block editor on their website here.

-Rather than focusing on showing you how to use the block editor - and because WordPress provides that guidance already - here we're going to focus on how to choose between using the built-in WordPress block editor or a 3rd party editor often called a page builder.
+Rather than focusing on showing you how to use the block editor - and because WordPress provides that guidance already - here we're going to focus on how to choose between using the block editor or a 3rd party page builder.

 Pros & Cons of Page Builders

-Many Page Builders for WordPress have been around for longer than the Block Editor and as a result of this they frequently have more features, more flexibility, and are more purpose built for creating advanced page layouts.
-Meanwhile, the block editor is generally better suited to building blog posts, after all WordPress started as a purely blogging platform.
+Many Page Builders for WordPress have been around for years longer than the WordPress Block Editor and as a result of this they frequently have more features, more flexibility, and are more purpose built for creating advanced page layouts.
+Furthermore, most Page Builders provide front-end drag and drop editing, which is far easier for most people to utilize than the block editor which requires you edit the content in an editor interface that looks different from when you view the page.

 When we build sites, we choose which content editor to use based on the complexity of content.
-If you're building a page with advanced layouts, and in particular where there are colour or image block rows (where a section on the page looks almost like its own mini site), use a Page Builder.
+If you're building a page with advanced layouts, we prefer using a Page Builder.

-On the flip side, if the page content is just some paragraphs of text with some images and/or videos here and there, stick with the Block Editor.
+Meanwhile, if the page content is just some paragraphs of text with some images and/or videos here and there (similar to a blog post) why overcomplicate things?
+Stick with the Block Editor.

 Are we missing an intro guide to a core part of WordPress?
 Please let us know that you'd like it added here!